juliedundas/Python_Activities/README.md

   * Uses the data stored within `wrestler_data` to calculate the percentage of matches the wrestler won, lost, and drew over the course of a year.

   * Prints out the stats for the wrestler to the terminal.

+# Fourth Activity

+* This assignment will give you experience creating DataFrames from scratch.

+## Instructions

+* First, use Pandas to create a DataFrame with the following columns and values:

+  * `Character_in_show`: Arnold, Gerald, Helga, Phoebe, Harold, Eugene

+  * `color_of_hair`: blonde, black, blonde, black, unknown, red

+  * `Height`: average, tallish, tallish, short, tall, short

+  * `Football_Shaped_Head`: True, False, False, False, False, False

+* You'll note that the above column names are inconsistent and difficult to work with.
+Rename them to the following, respectively:

+  * `Character`, `Hair Color`, `Height`, `Football Head`

+* Next, create a new table that contains all of the columns in the following order...

+  * `Character`, `Football Head`, `Hair Color`, `Height`